abbiy/packer-ansible/docs/AWS_AMI_SETUP.md

 ## (Optional) Set AWS Multi-factor authentication (MFA) credentials

-:thinking If the AWS account is setup with multi-factor authentication, a new set of access key id, key and session token has to generated ephemerally for packer to build the AMI.
+:thinking: If the AWS account is setup with multi-factor authentication, a new set of access key id, key and session token has to generated ephemerally for packer to build the AMI.

 Do follow the [AWS MFA guide](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/set-aws-mfa-credentials.md) to setup the credentials required to build AMI.